paulzer01/another-basic-twitter-clone/README.md

 # Deploying a PERN app to AWS EC2
 ## Introduction
-This is a guide to setup a PostgreSQL, Express, React, Node full stack web application to an AWS EC2 instance running an Amazon Linux AMI 2.
+This is a guide to set up a PostgreSQL, Express, React, Node full stack web application to an AWS EC2 instance running an Amazon Linux AMI 2.
 The setup will use PM2 as a cluster manager and NGINX as a reverse proxy.
 We will use RDS to deply the PSQL database.

 We will need to understand what the following are:
 * Virtual private cloud (VPC) — A virtual network dedicated to your AWS account that you can deploy AWS resources into and have all your resources contained in one virtual place.